Quickstart

 "prompt": "My social security number is 123-45-6789.",

 The gateway is wire-compatible with OpenAI.
-Point your existing client at it and add an X-Palveron-Key header — every request is now governed without further code changes.
+Point your existing client at it and authenticate with your Palveron project key — every request is now governed without further code changes.
+The upstream LLM key comes from your project's BYOM configuration (Settings → Neural Gateway), not from the request.

 from openai import OpenAI